miamtech/mealz-documentation/docs/web_ssr/main-features/recipe-catalog.md

 All pages display a **toolbar** that has :
 - A search bar to search recipes by name which redirects to the **list page** if clicked from the home page, or the current page with additional filters if on the list, favorites or categories page
-- A "Preferences" button that opens the Preferences drawer, to set **global preferences** that apply in all Mealz-related features
 - A "Favorites" button which redirects to the **favorites page**
+- A "Preferences" button that opens the Preferences drawer, enabling users to set **global preferences** for recipes based on include and exclude tags (e.g., gluten-free, vegan, or exclude specific ingredients).
+These preferences are automatically managed and applied across all Mealz-related features, excluding favorites, for a tailored experience without additional configuration.

 Each pages also displays a floating button showing the number of recipes currently added to the user's cart On a click on this button, the **"My meals" drawers** appears: